-The software event broker uses PubSub+ specific constructs called
+The software event broker uses a special construct called a

 For assistance with planning and optimizing the storage configuration of your deployment, contact Solace.

 The event broker maintains a significant amount of state on disk, including spooled messages, runtime configuration, and diagnostic information.
-This state is organized into directories called storage-elements.
+This state is represented by a storage unit called a